eyedeekay/anon-ws-disable-stacked-tor/README.md

 automatically started.

-Binaries eventually installed (by the tor Debian package) /usr/bin/tor as well as /usr/sbin/tor are replaced with a dummy /usr/lib/anon-ws-disable-stacked-tor/dummytor) that does nothing (dpkg-diverted using config-package-dev).
+Binaries eventually installed (by the tor Debian package) /usr/bin/tor as well as /usr/sbin/tor are replaced with a dummy wrapper that does nothing (dpkg-diverted using config-package-dev).

 socat listens on Tor's default ports. system Tor's 127.0.0.1:9050,